 2016 began with Kachikis shooting Why Him?, a FOX / 21 Laps, comedy for writer/director John Hamburg (I Love You Man, Along Came Polly) This comedy, starring Brian Cranston, James Franco and Zoey Deutch premiered in December on 3000 screens across the nation.

 In 2015, Kachikis lensed Christopher Guest's (Best in Show, Waiting for Guffman) latest creation Mascots.
 This feature stars Parker Posey, Jennifer Coolidge, Zach Woods, Chris O'Dowd and Fred Willard.
 Mascots premiered at the 2016 Toronto International Film Festival.

 Earlier that same year at the 2015 Sundance Film Festival, Kachikis screened Dog Bowl, a short film written and Directed by award winning writer Gordy Hoffman (Love Liza, A Coat of Snow).
 It received a nomination for the Short Film Grand Jury Prize in Park City and went on to grace the screens of 18 other film festivals around the world.

 In 2014 Kachikis shot Sequestered,written and directed by Lucas Spaulding, starring John Huertas and Seamus Dever lighting up screens at the TriBeca film festival.

 Kachikis' film and documentary work includes the in-depth In The Lines Of My Hand for director Geoff Barishas well as The Chocolate Tour for Spike Jonze.

-Kachikis lensed two other Sundance films: The dramatic competition favorite American Son for director Neil Abramson starring Nick Canon and short film, Jackpot, which Kachikis also directed.
+Kachikis lensed two other Sundance films: The dramatic competition favorite American Son for director Neil Abramson starring Nick Canon, and a short film, Jackpot, which Kachikis directed.

 Kachikis is represented by William Morris Endeavor.